lucascosti/mac-config/README.md

   Especially for the colour palette that I really got used to when using Fedora, as well as some key mappings (as iTerm2 doesn't recognise/respect most [custom `DefaultKeyBinding.dict`](macoskeybindings/DefaultKeyBinding.dict) settings).

-  Set the iTerm configuration to this file in **iTerm2 > Preferences > General > Preferences > Load preferences from a custom folder or URL**
+  Set the iTerm configuration to this file in **iTerm2 > Preferences > General > Preferences > Load preferences from a custom folder or URL**.
 * [VS Code configuration](vscode/)

   The files that control the majority of my VS Code editor's configuration.